Jump to the content

 #4 Night terrors

-At around 34%, children aged 1.5 years are most commonly affected.
-A third of children who had night terrors in early childhood developed sleepwalking in later childhood.
-The occurrence of night terrors can therefore be derived from the family history of sleepwalking.
+At around 34%, children aged 1.5 years are most frequently affected.One third of children who had a night terror in early childhood developed sleepwalking in later childhood.
+The occurrence of night terrors can therefore be deduced from the family history of sleepwalking.

-#5 Nightmares in children
+#5 Nightmares in Children

 smartsleep Schlafmagazin Schlafstörungen bei Kindern, Albträume, Nachtschreck, Beruhigung durch die Eltern